crarojasca/crarojasca.github.io/index.md

+## Myself
+A 24 years-old electronic engineering and student of the National University of Colombia in the Computing Systems Engineering program.

 ## Interests
 1. DSP (Digital Signal Processing)
 2. Computational intelligence
 3. Frontend Development
 4. Control and automatization systems

+# Works

+###Fault Diagnosis Of The Three Phase Squirrel Cage Induction Motor Through The Current Signature Analysis

 ### Markdown